-We are delighted that Harm Reduction International has today announced that they will be holding their biennial international conference – HR21 – in Melbourne, Australia from 18 to 21 April 2021 in partnership with the Australian Injecting and Illicit Drug Users League (AIVL), the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM), Harm Reduction Victoria (HRVIC) and the International Network on Hepatitis in Substance Users (INHSU).
+We are delighted that Harm Reduction International has today announced that they will be holding their biennial international conference – HR21 – in Melbourne, in partnership with the Australian Injecting and Illicit Drug Users League (AIVL), the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM), Harm Reduction Victoria (HRVIC) and the International Network on Hepatitis in Substance Users (INHSU).

 The conference will convene activists, researchers, campaigners, policymakers, people who use drugs, human rights experts, health professionals, sex workers and many more for 2021’s largest international harm reduction event.